 Parents who are invited to chaperone should wear appropriate attire.
 Parents should also be prepared to assist the teacher in supervising students for the safety of all children on the field trip.
 The classroom teacher organizing the trip must approve all chaperones.
 If you have accepted the invitation to chaperone, but find out later that you cannot, contact the teacher as soon as possible so that s/he may find a suitable replacement for you.
 Parents are not permitted to find chaperone replacements if they cannot attend.
 Chaperones may not bring guests, nor will they be allowed to bring additional children on any field trip.

-All children are expected to return to school.
-Parents may not sign children out at the location of the field trip.
+All children are expected to return to school following the field trip.
 All chaperones are expected to ride the school bus to and from the field trip.

 For clarification on any of these guidelines, please contact the building principal.